wavebeem/wavebeem.com/src/blog/2020-10-14-tagged-unions.md

 If you're still itching to learn more, try searching for **algebraic data types** (the more popular term compared with "tagged union"), and **sum types**.
 Many of these results use Haskell or other functional programming languages for their code examples.

-## Appendix: React Class Component Gotchas
+## Appendix: React class component gotchas

 If you are using React, be careful with `this.setState`, the state management method for class components.
 React's `this.setState` merges its parameter into the current state, so it is not suitable for use with tagged unions, which need to be able to add/remove properties.
 If you have to use `this.setState`, you can nest your tagged union state within an object like this: